CARD vs. CURY, SMWH, PETS, MOON, APGN, HFD, FDL, STU, SCS, and MRK

 Should you be buying Card Factory stock or one of its competitors?
-The main competitors of Card Factory include Currys (CURY), Pets at Home Group (PETS), Moonpig Group (MOON), Applegreen (APGN), Halfords Group (HFD), Findel (FDL), Studio Retail Group (STU), ScS Group (SCS), IG Design Group (IGR), and Marks Electrical Group (MRK).
+The main competitors of Card Factory include Currys (CURY), WH Smith (SMWH), Pets at Home Group (PETS), Moonpig Group (MOON), Applegreen (APGN), Halfords Group (HFD), Findel (FDL), Studio Retail Group (STU), ScS Group (SCS), and Marks Electrical Group (MRK).
 These companies are all part of the "specialty retail" industry.

 Card Factory vs.

-Card Factory (LON:CARD) and Currys (LON:CURY) are both small-cap consumer cyclical companies, but which is the better investment?
-We will contrast the two companies based on the strength of their valuation, media sentiment, analyst recommendations, institutional ownership, risk, dividends, earnings, profitability and community ranking.
+Card Factory (LON:CARD) and Currys (LON:CURY) are both small-cap consumer cyclical companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their community ranking, media sentiment, earnings, analyst recommendations, institutional ownership, dividends, risk, valuation and profitability.

 Currys has higher revenue and earnings than Card Factory.
 Currys is trading at a lower price-to-earnings ratio than Card Factory, indicating that it is currently the more affordable of the two stocks.